-The City Planning and Development Department guides the City’s future physical and economic development.
 The department focuses on two areas: Planning Services: Long-Range Planning & Preservation, Development Management, and Urban Redevelopment; and Development Services: Land Development, Plans Review, Permits, and Inspections.

 Staff also provides support to the Planning and Zoning, Board of Zoning Adjustment, City Plan Commission, Building & Fire Code Board of Appeals, Development Review Committee and Historic Preservation Commission.